szermierz/UnityCoreWar/README.md

 # UnityCoreWar
-Core War game machine ready to load and play a game against two RedCode assembler programs.
-RedCode supported features are listed in readme file
+Core War game implementation in C#.
+GUI and launcher is Unity based, while Mars virtual machine can be launched standalone

+Working features:
+	Work in progress